 To deliver those magical customer experiences and deliver on your data-exchange promise, you must be able to collect and manage your data-driven customer insights from all touch points at all times, and then act on them.

 So your technology must enable data capturing across all channels and then must store it all in one place under one customer profile.
-It's got to facilitate automated data analysis and provide strong content personalization, marketing automation, social integration, and A/B testing features.
+It's got to facilitate automated data analysis and provide strong content personalization and marketing automation.

 You need a digital experience platform (DXP) that will support you in orchestrating a symphony of channel messages and preferences that layer along each touch point, delivering that ever-more-relevant yet seamless experience.

-You can ask customers to provide data or simply collect the data yourself—without intruding on your visitors' privacy.
-You can use website visitor tracking in Kentico to capture insights such as:
+You can ask customers to provide data or simply collect the data yourself, without intruding on your visitors' privacy.
+You can use website visitor tracking in Xperience by Kentico to capture insights such as:

 If your brand can be personal, fun, helpful, convenient, generous, creative, social, trustworthy, and transparent, and you can underpin it all with the technology to match, you'll soon be on your way to building those impactful, meaningful, and nurturing customer relationships that last a lifetime, and customers are lining up to share data with.

 There are different types of website visitors, but are you ready to provide value to those browsing your pages now?
-Get started with Kentico's DXP today and collect valuable insights, all the while delighting your website visitors.
+Get started with Xperience by Kentico and see how a unified DXP can help you track visitors and boost personalization.